top of page

-This time of year people often set new year's intentions.
+In January all around the world people often set New Year's intentions.
 Sometimes I do and sometimes I don’t.
-I’m neither here nor there on it.
-And one of the reasons is that the gardener in me doesn’t actually believe that we are in a New Year.
+And one of the reasons is that the gardener in me doesn’t actually believe that in Aotearoa, New Zealand we are in a New Year in January.

 But here in Aotearoa, the 21st or 22nd of Dec is when we observe our longest day, or summer solstice instead.
 For me in the garden, it’s actually one of my busiest times!